-You’ll need your handlens, GPS & spare batteries, camera, recording cards, pencils and clipboard - Weatherwriter if available, or clipboard and plastic covering bag if not.
+You’ll need your handlens, GPS & spare batteries, camera, recording cards, pencils and clipboard - Weatherwriter, or clipboard and plastic covering bag.

 This is the perfect project for local members - and non-member - botanists to become involved with, either individually, in small informal groups or in recognised ‘Local Groups’.
-But it is essential they get involved in liaison with County Recorders.
-By involving local botanists, County Recorders can share the load, cover more hectads - and provide interesting identification and recording learning opportunities!
+But it is essential they liaise with County Recorders first.
+By involving local botanists, County Recorders can share the load, cover more target populations - and provide interesting ID and recording learning opportunities!

 Safety in the field

-All participants should read this guidance on Safety in the field before taking part, but note that, as always, BSBI volunteers participate in our projects at their own risk.
+Everyone should read this guidance on Safety in the field before taking part.
+Note that, as always, BSBI volunteers participate in our projects at their own risk.